BasedLinux/bsd/doc/manual/source/installation/prerequisites-source.md

     <https://libsodium.org>.

   - Recent versions of Bison and Flex to build the parser.
-(This is because Nix needs GLR support in Bison and reentrancy support in Flex.)
+(This is because Bsd needs GLR support in Bison and reentrancy support in Flex.)
 For Bison, you need version 2.6, which can be obtained from the [GNU FTP server](ftp://alpha.gnu.org/pub/gnu/bison).
 For Flex, you need version 2.5.35, which is available on